Estimation and Inference in Distributional Reinforcement Learning: Statistical Analysis

 And the operator $\prn{\gI-\gT^\pi}^{-1}$ is defined as $\prn{\gI-\gT^\pi}^{-1}:=\sum_{i=0}^\infty \prn{\gT^\pi}^i$. \end{theorem}

 At a high level, we depict the asymptotic behavior of $\sqrt{n}\prn{\hat\eta^\pi_n-\eta^\pi}$ by showing that the ``empirical processes" induced by $\sqrt{n}\prn{\hat\eta^\pi_n-\eta^\pi}$ converge to a Gaussian random element.
 Moreover, the limiting random element has a simple structure in the sense that it is a linear transformation of a finite mixture of probability distributions with Gaussian coefficients.
 Our asymptotic results are general in the sense that the conclusions are valid in different spaces under different regularity conditions: $\ell^\infty(\FW)$, $\ell^\infty(\FKS)$, and $\ell^\infty(\FTV)$.
 Therefore, our findings have the potential to yield numerous valuable inferential procedures for the field of distributional reinforcement learning.
 Our proof of Theorem~\ref{Theorem_weak_convergence_empirical_process} builds on the foundation of our non-asymptotic analysis and can be found in Section~\ref{Section_analysis}.
+Detailed proof can be found in Appendix E.

+\paragraph{Extension I: Less Exploratory Offline Dataset} We also present asymptotic results in the setting of less exploratory dataset.